Kronuz/Xapiand/docs/_docs/modifying.md

 POST /customer?pretty

 {
-  "name": "Jane Doe"
+  "name": "Richard Roe"
 }
 ```
 {% endcapture %}
 {% include curl.html req=req %}

-Note that in the above case, we are using the POST verb instead of PUT since we
+Note that in the above case, we are using the `POST` verb instead of `PUT`
-didn't specify an ID.
+as we're not specifying an explicit ID.

 ## Updating Documents